AlpMenhir/MassLearn/README.md

 ---

+## 🚧 Project Status

+⚠️ **This project is currently not maintained.**
+It has not been supported for several months and **is not functional in its current state**.
+Some libraries may be outdated or incompatible with newer environments.

+- 🔧 **Known issue:** The `Cache` module is causing errors and requires adaptation.

+---

 ## 🚀 Overview

 MassLearn is built to work with raw `.raw` files from **Waters Xevo G2-XS qToF** instruments.
 It supports preprocessing, feature grouping, and statistical analysis, making it easier to explore and visualize complex metabolomics datasets.